SoftFever/OrcaSlicer/README.markdown

         --infill-extruder   Extruder to use for infill (1+, default: 1) --support-material-extruder
+                            Extruder to use for support material (1+, default: 1) --support-material-interface-extruder
-                            Extruder to use for support material (1+, default: 1)
+                            Extruder to use for support material interface (1+, default: 1)

 If you want to change a preset file, just do